dorinastratulat/dataflow-example/README.md

 To go back as your user:

-gcloud config set account dorina.stratulatt@gmail.com
+gcloud config set account <your user account>

 6. Run Grep